 The essence of street photography is photography of humanity in its natural pose.
 A street photograph works on being real and capturing candid moments.
-You can’t fully describe what street photography really is because it’s like trying to define what sweet or salty is.
+You can’t fully describe what street photography is because it’s like trying to define what sweet or salty is.

 This article will help you begin this dynamic adventure about street photography.
-You will feel awkward at first but gradually you will get used to do it.
+You will feel awkward at first, but gradually you will get used to doing it.
 So let us begin the ride!

 Use your eyes

-Let the subject come to you
+Let the subject come to you.

-In street photography getting closer is important yet at the same time difficult.
+In street photography, getting closer is important yet, at the same time, difficult.
 It is a common problem because photographers cannot get close enough without ruining the surroundings.
 Just move in enough to fill the frame with the scene without destroying the outlook.

 Emotion and gesture

-For this you have to connect with the subject and glimpse inside their personalities to understand what they are feeling.
+For this, you have to connect with the subject and glimpse inside their personalities to understand what they are feeling.
 This will lay a foundation for your images.
 Use the power of expressions and gestures to read people!